deftlabs/oemware/README.md

 About
 ------------

-OEMware is a set of open source reusable libraries and scripts that simplify the development of new server software.
+OEMware is a set of open source Java utilities

 Usage
 ------------